peasant98/Senior-Thesis/README.md

 <img src="imgs/SUs_Contact.jpg" alt="A human about to make contact with a manipulator" width="500"/>

-My Senior Thesis for my BS in Computer Science, entitled "Enabling Close Proximity Human Robot Collaboration via Distributed, Self-
+My Senior Thesis for my BS in Computer Science, entitled "Enabling Close Proximity Human Robot Collaboration via Distributed, Self-Calibrating Robotic Skin".
-Calibrating Robotic Skin".

 The goal of this repo is to a). show my work and b). serve as a potential example for others doing their undergraduate thesis.